keskival/universal-embodiment/README.md

 learning and adapting robotic control models faster than with engineered learning rules, which allows quick adaptation to new or changed embodiments.

+This isn't traditional reinforcement learning guided by sparse rewards.
+It would be madness to try to do sparse reward odelling for the entire living world.
+Instead we'll model the reinforcement through intents which don't suffer from the same problems as reward-based reinforcement learning does.

 ## Main Challenges

 ### 1. Data from a living world